 - Connect youth with the support services they need to develop positive lifestyles

-- These youth performed 3,338 hours of community service and made $20,080 in restitution payments
+- These youth performed community service and made $39,284 in restitution payments

-Work team sites and projects included Shelter From The Storm, Goodman Community Center Food Pantry, Goodman Community Center Kitchens, Meadowwood Neighborhood Center Food Pantry, Badger Rock Neighborhood Center, City of Madison Parks, One City Learning Center, food donation drives, yard care and snow removal for senior citizens.
+Work team sites and projects included Meadowwood Neighborhood Center Food Pantry, Badger Rock Neighborhood Center, food donation drives, yard care for New Bridge senior citizens, Food Bridge with New Bridge.